 Self-Hosted Solutions When You Have an Issue

-When you have a tech-issue with your site, and allow me to share mine, it can get expensive.
+It can get expensive when you have a tech issue with your site, and allow me to share mine.
 The cost of running a blog will depend on how your blog is functioning.

 Not to go too far into the issue, but just to give an overview, it’s about pictures.
 My site is pretty simple; it does not perform magic tricks.
 I display images, texts, a few ads, and a video.